“Presentiments are strange things! and so are sympathies; and so are

-As every school child knows (or should know) Abraham Lincoln, our sixteenth President, was assassinated on April 14, 1865, and died in the early morning hours of the following day, April 15.
-Less well known is that, that very morning, Lincoln revealed to his cabinet a premonition—a presentiment some would call it—of his very own death.
+As every school child knows–or should know–Abraham Lincoln, our sixteenth President, was assassinated on April 14, 1865, breathing his last in the early morning hours of the following day, April 15.
+Less well known is that, on the very morning of his assassination, Lincoln revealed to his cabinet a premonition—a presentiment some would call it—of his very own death.

 Doubtless at the time of the meeting, it was regarded as yet another of Lincoln’s little anecdotes that his cabinet had to suffer through.
 It was only after he was assassinated that night that everyone present realized that Lincoln had actually foretold his own death.

-The trouble with professional cynics is that starting from a priori assumptions, they rarely look at the facts objectively; more often than not, they skip over primary sources that are inconvenient to their thesis.
-Some skepticism is a healthy thing: cynicism in not; neither is shoddy scholarship.
+The trouble with professional cynics is that, starting from a priori assumptions, they rarely look at the facts objectively.
+More often than not they skip over primary sources that are inconvenient to their already formed thesis.
+Certainly, a healthy skepticism is a good thing: cynicism in not.
+Neither is shoddy scholarship.

 In fact, there were at least two men present during the Cabinet meeting in question who reported Lincoln’s prophetic dream.
-There are slight variations in quoting Lincoln’s exact words, as there are with Lamon’s account; but anyone who has dealt extensively with eyewitness accounts of an event knows that is to be expected, especially concerning famous or traumatic events.
+There are slight variations in quoting Lincoln’s exact words, as there are with Lamon’s account.
+However, any researcher who has dealt extensively with eyewitness accounts knows that such things are to be expected, especially concerning famous or traumatic events.

 Within days of his death news of the incident had spread far and wide.
 When Lincoln’s body was being returned by train to Springfield, Illinois stopped in Philadelphia, on April 22, his body put on display for mourners to view.
 Among the many memorial wreaths beside the body was one which stood out.
 It had a banner emblazoned across it which read: